tpeulen/chinet/doc/installation.rst

 Conda
 ^^^^^

-A conda recipe is provided in the folder 'conda-recipe' to build the fluomodlib library with the `conda build <https://docs.conda.io/projects/conda-build/en/latest/>`_ environment.
+A conda recipe is provided in the folder 'conda-recipe' to build the chinet library with the `conda build <https://docs.conda.io/projects/conda-build/en/latest/>`_ environment.

 To build the library download the recipe, install the conda build package and use the provided